Images of point charges in conducting ellipses and prolate spheroids: Point charge inside spheroid

 where $x_r=-f\sqrt{\xi_r^2-1}\sqrt{\xi_d^2-1},~z_r=f\xi_r\xi_d$.
 Notice $\xi_d$ behaves as the $\eta$ coordinate of the image charge, and $\xi_d>1$ outside the usual range of $\eta$, while $\xi_r$ is complex.
 This results in $x_r$ and $z_r$ both being complex.
 The projection of the image onto real space is a ring similar to \eqref{V0center} but offset in the $x$ and $z$ directions, and tilted, such that the ring lies on the hyperbolic surface $\eta=\eta_d$, and at closest approach to the spheroid surface, the ring passes through the real image point charge \eqref{Vr0 inside}.
 The sign function makes the potential continuous through the hole in the ring.
 When the source is located at the center, \eqref{Vr0b inside} coincides with \eqref{V0center}. \\ We can then express the exact potential $V_r$ as a faster converging series by adding and subtracting the different forms of $\mathring V_r^0$:

-\FloatBarrier The approximations \eqref{Vr0 in lim} and \eqref{Vr0b app} apply only for $n>>|m|$, although $m$ ranges from $-\infty$ to $\infty$.
-But they are still useful because the terms decrease strongly in magnitude with increasing $|m|$, so are relatively insignificant.
-One way to quantify the rate of convergence of the double series is to sum over $m$ first and then treat it as a single series over $n$.
+The approximations \eqref{Vr0 in lim} and \eqref{Vr0b app} apply only for $n\gg|m|$, although $m$ ranges from $-\infty$ to $\infty$.
+One way to quantify the rate of convergence of the double series numerically is to sum over $m$ first and then treat it as a single series over $n$.
 In this respect, \eqref{Vrp in} and \eqref{Vrbp in} improve the rate of convergence of the series a similar amount to that of the series \eqref{V'} for the point charge outside the spheroid, i.e. the terms converge faster by a factor of $n$.
 The approximations are shown in Figure \ref{fig image real complex} for a point charge near the surface and near the axis, and roughly satisfy the boundary condition $V=0$ on the spheroid surface (their accuracy can be improved by a correction of the constant $n=0$ term).
-In terms of determining the analytic continuation of $V_r$, both $\dot V_r^0$ and $\mathring V_r^0$ exhibit a singular point at $\xi=\xi_h,\eta=\eta_d,\phi=0$, and this singularity is also partially visible in plots of the exact potential $V_r$ (partially due to the boundary of divergence $\xi=\xi_h$).
-The ring image approximation $\mathring V_r^0$ suggests that the singularity of $V_r$ doesn't extend any further inwards from (decreasing $\xi$) from the ring, but this is only an approximation, and technically as far as we know the exact image singularity may lie anywhere where $\xi\geq\xi_h$.
-And $\mathring V_r^0$ is also singular on the exterior disk that lies coplanar with the ring, but the exact solution $V_r$ does not have to be singular there.
+In terms of determining the analytic continuation of $V_r$, both $\dot V_r^0$ and $\mathring V_r^0$ exhibit a singular point at $\xi=\xi_h,\eta=\eta_d,\phi=0$, and this singularity is also partially visible in plots of the exact potential $V_r$ (partially due to the boundary of the domain of convergence $\xi=\xi_h$). $\mathring V_r^0$ is also singular on the exterior disk that lies co-planar with the ring, but the exact analytic continuation of $V_r$ is not necessarily singular there.

 We can even combine the point image and ring image approximations to increase their accuracy.
 By adding the two and weighting them according to how close the source is to the surface, the coefficients can be much more closely matched, and we can create a universal approximation for any source position (except the focal points -- see section \ref{sec focus}).
 A simple weighting may be